 Until the load-transfer and acknowledgement signal sequence has been satisfactorily completed as described above, signalling continues over the reserve link.
 After this signal sequence is completed, exchanges A and B continue to monitor the reserve link until all signals initially transmitted on the reserve link have had the opportunity to be acknowledged.
 Signals sent on the reserve link acknowledged as having been received in error are retransmitted on the reserve link.
-After $5 \pm 1$ seconds, when all signals have had the opportunity to be acknowledged, each end will return reserve voice-frequency links with switched terminals and modems to their original status.
+After $5 \pm 1$ seconds, when all signals have had the opportunity to be acknowledged as correctly received, each end will return reserve voice-frequency links with switched terminals and modems to their original status.
 A nominated speech circuit must be returned to service for outgoing traffic without delay by completing an unblocking sequence even though blocking signals have not previously been exchanged for the circuit.
+This ublocking sequence will remove any previous circuit state at both ends and return the circuit to the idle state.
 Any resultant failure indications occuring on the reserve link during the $5 \pm 1$ second time interval may be ignored.
+(See also § 8.9.)

 In the event exchange B decides not to change back when it receives a load-transfer signal, it withholds the load-transfer-acknowledgement signal.
 Exchange A must therefore time for an interval of approximately 2 minutes for the receipt of a load-transfer-acknowledgement signal.
-If the time interval elapses without receiving a load-transfer-acknowledgment signal, exchange A will transmit two more load-transfer signals and recycle the timing.
+If the time interval elapses without receiving a load-transfer-acknowledgement signal, exchange A will transmit two more load-transfer signals and recycle the timing.

 If exchange A decides to terminate the changeback procedure at any time before the process is completed, it will interrupt the changeback procedure and transmit faulty link information as for a normal changeover.
 Exchange B will respond to the faulty-link information even though it has agreed to changeback and has started sending messages on the regular link.
-In the event of changeover before the load-transfer signalling sequence is completed, both exchanges will remain on the reserve link from which the changeback commenced.
+In the event of changeover before the load-transfer signalling sequence is completed, both exchanges will remain on the reserve link which the changeback commenced.